-17. SEGMENTED INFORMATION
+20. SEGMENTED INFORMATION

 On November 1, 2010, the Corporation restructured its business into two reportable segments of exploration and investments/royalty acquisition.
 Corporate operating costs are not allocated to the segments and are presented separately.
 Intersegment transactions are not significant and are eliminated upon consolidation.
 These segments reflect the revised legal and internal reporting structure of the Corporation.
-The Corporation's key decision makers assess performance and make resource allocation decisions based on net earnings before taxes and non-controlling interest.
+The Corporation's key decision makers assess performance and make resource allocation decisions based on consolidated net earnings (loss) before taxes and non-controlling interest.
 The Corporation operates in one geographic segment of Canada.